 market economist at First Standard Financial in New York.

 "The fact that there was no mention of fiscal policy is

 weighing on the greenback this morning (and) causing a cautious

 mood in the equity arena."

-month on Thursday.
-Prices of safe-haven gold rose to
+close to a one-month low.
+Prices of safe-haven gold rose

 With Trump's comments at the back of their minds, investors

 will turn their focus to the earnings season, which will kick